 If your family is anything like mine, everyone has their fav cookie.
-My husband's — hands down his mom’s sugar cookie recipe.
-These Lemon Drops are my son's favorite.
-My oldest daughter counts on these Coconut Macaroons at Christmas and my youngest - she loves a good Snickerdoodle (got a good recipe?
+My husband’s — hands down his mom’s sugar cookie recipe.
+These lemon drops are my son’s favorite.
+My oldest daughter counts on these coconut macaroons at Christmas and my youngest – she loves a good Snickerdoodle (got a good recipe?
 I’d love to try it!).
-And me - I love oatmeal chocolate chip cookies - but I like them chock full of stuff.
-Enter the Kitchen Sink Oatmeal Cookie.
+And me – I love oatmeal chocolate chip cookies – but I like them chock full of stuff.
+Enter this everything but the kitchen sink oatmeal cookie.

 This oatmeal cookie has as much of the good stuff as you can handle adding.
 All while being not “too oatmealy” or too much like a chocolate chip cookie.